 In the Affordable Care Act, Congress also mandated implementation of the hospital readmission reduction program ("HRRP").
 The HRRP assesses penalties on hospitals having excess readmission rates when compared to expected rates, effective for discharges beginning October 1, 2012.
 In the fiscal year 2013 IPPS final rule, CMS finalized certain policies with regard to payment under the HRRP, including which hospitals are subject to the HRRP, the methodology to calculate the hospital readmission payment adjustment factor, and what portion of the IPPS payment is used to calculate the readmission adjustment factor.
-In the fiscal year 2014 IPPS proposed rule, CMS proposes revisions to the three 30-day admission measures in the program - heart failure, myocardial infarction, and pneumonia - to exclude planned readmissions.
-Under the Affordable Care Act, beginning in fiscal year 2015, CMS may expand the program to include readmissions for additional conditions.
-We do not believe impact of HRRP for federal fiscal years 2013 and 2014 will have a material adverse effect on our results of operations.
+In the fiscal year 2014 IPPS final rule, CMS finalized revisions to the three 30-day admission measures in the program - heart failure, myocardial infarction, and pneumonia - to exclude planned readmissions.
+Under the Affordable Care Act, beginning in fiscal year 2015, CMS will expand the program and add two readmission measures, one, acute exacerbation of chronic obstructive pulmonary disease (COPD) and, two, patients admitted for elective total hip arthroplasty (TKA) and total knee arthroplasty (TKA).
+We do not believe impact of HRRP for federal fiscal years 2013 and 2014 had or will have a material adverse effect on our results of operations.